ethiffeault/eti/README.md

 or
 * void CallStaticMethod(RETURN* ret, ARGS... args) const;

-when method is void return, use eti::NoReturn like :
+when method return void, use eti::NoReturn like :
 * setX->CallMethod(p, NoReturn, 1);

 UnSafeCall is the bare bone way of calling method: